-6.3 END-OF-TRIAL REPORT TO THE RELEVANT ROAD TRANSPORT AGENCY
+6.4.
+END-OF-TRIAL REPORT TO THE RELEVANT ROAD TRANSPORT AGENCY

-Trialling organisations will be required to provide an end-of-trial report on research outcomes.
+Trialling organisations must provide an end-of-trial report on their research outcomes.
 This would be a high-level summary and would not need to include any commercially sensitive information.
+Examples of what could be included in an end-of-trial report are: